HuangLab-SYSU/block-emulator/README.md

 ## Huawei Huang

-An associate professor of Sun Yat-sen University, IEEE senior member.
+Huawei Huang is an associate professor at Sun Yat-sen University.
+He is an IEEE senior member.
 He received his Ph.D. in Computer Science and Engineering from The University of Aizu, Japan.
-He has served as a research fellow of JSPS, and an Assistant Professor at Kyoto University, Japan.
 His research interests include blockchain, Web3, metaverse, and distributed computing/protocols.
-He received the best paper award from TrustCom2016 and a best paper award runner-up from IEEE OJ-CS.
-He has more than 100 papers published in top journals such as IEEE/ACM Transactions on Networking (ToN), IEEE Journal on Selected Areas in Communications (JSAC), IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Dependable and Secure Computing (TDSC), IEEE Transactions on Mobile Computing (TMC) and IEEE Transactions on Computers (TC), etc., as well as prestigious international conferences INFOCOM, ICDCS, SRDS, IWQoS, etc. He served as a lead guest editor for a blockchain special issue at IEEE JSAC.
-He is a PI or Co-PI of several blockchain-involved research projects funded by the National Key Research & Development Program of China, National Natural Science Foundation of China (NSFC), etc. He has published two blockchain books titled "From Blockchain to Web3 & Metaverse" and "Blockchain Scalability", both published by Springer in 2023.
+He has more than 100 papers published in top journals or conferences such as IEEE/ACM ToN, JSAC, TPDS, TDSC, TMC, INFOCOM, ICDCS, SRDS, IWQoS, etc. He is a PI or Co-PI of several blockchain-involved research projects funded by the National Key Research & Development Program of China, National Natural Science Foundation of China (NSFC), etc. He has published two blockchain books titled "From Blockchain to Web3 & Metaverse" and "Blockchain Scalability", both published by Springer in 2023.

 ## Zibin Zheng

-Zheng Zibin (SM’16-F’23) received his Ph.D. degree from the Chinese University of Hong Kong, Hong Kong, in 2012.
+Zheng Zibin (IEEE Fellow) received his Ph.D. degree from the Chinese University of Hong Kong, Hong Kong, in 2012.
 He is a Professor at the School of Software Engineering, Sun Yat-Sen University, China.
 His current research interests include service computing, blockchain, and cloud computing.
-Prof. Zheng was a recipient of the Outstanding Ph.D.
-Dissertation Award of the Chinese University of Hong Kong in 2012, the ACM SIGSOFT Distinguished Paper Award at ICSE in 2010, the Best Student Paper Award at ICWS2010, and the IBM Ph.D.
-Fellowship Award in 2010.
-He served as a PC member for IEEE CLOUD, ICWS, SCC, ICSOC, and SOSE.

 ## Jianru Lin